-Originally released in 2008, Stern is the only typeface to be produced and marketed simultaneously in digital and metal- in the twenty-first century, no less.
+Originally released in 2008, Stern is the only typeface to be produced and marketed simultaneously in digital and metal.
+In the twenty-first century, no less.
 It is also the last typeface Jim Rimmer ever completed.
-The process he used for its design and manufacture is the stuff of legends, and can be seen in the Richard Kegler documentary, Making Faces: Metal Type in the 21st Century.
+The process he used for its design and manufacture is the stuff of legend, and can be seen in the Richard Kegler documentary, Making Faces: Metal Type in the 21st Century.
 The design is a delicate upright italic named in memory of Chris Stern, the late artist and printer from Washington State.

-In 2013, Canada Type remastered and expanded the design’s offerings to a glyph set of over 1,200 characters.
-Now, Stern Pro includes the following features:
+In 2013, Canada Type remastered and expanded the design’s offerings to a glyphset of over 1200 characters, updated programming.
+Now Stern Pro includes the following features:

 20% of this font’s revenues will be donated to the Canada Type Scholarship Fund, supporting higher typography education in Canada.